thinclab/recycrl/README.md

 conda activate ros2_env
 colcon build

-After the initial build in the environment, you can rebuild this package inside or outside of your Python environment without issue.  -->
+After the initial build within the environment, you can rebuild this package inside or outside of your Python environment without issue.

 Make sure to source your workspace.
 You can add the following lines to your `~/.bashrc` with the commands below so that this happens automatically.

     echo "source ~/recycle_ws/install/setup.bash" >> ~/.bashrc
     echo "source ~/recycle_ws/install/local_setup.bash" >> ~/.bashrc

-## 6) Install the Oak-D S2 Camera Driver
+## 6) Install the Oak-D S2 camera driver

 Currently, this package implements the Oak-D S2 Camera.
 The DepthAI-ROS GitHub Repository and Documentation can be found at the links below. <br>
 [Depth-AI ROS GitHub](https://github.com/luxonis/depthai-ros.git)<br>